Lady Malcolm Douglas-Hamilton: Anti-Communism

-In June 1947 Latham married Edward Bragg "Ned" Paine, another scion of a wealthy old New England family.
+In June 1947 Latham married Edward Bragg "Ned" Paine, another scion of a wealthy old New England family, who had previously been married to Louise Mitchell Paine (later married to George Washington Vanderbilt III).
 In 1947 they founded an anti-Communist organization called "Common Cause" (not related to the modern public interest lobbying group).
 Paine died November 16, 1951, at the age of 42.
 Natalie Paine continued his work, encouraging the creation of a sister organization in Great Britain in late 1951, somewhat to the distress of the British Foreign Office.
-One of the prominent members was Scottish Conservative MP Lord Malcolm Douglas-Hamilton; while in England in 1953 to give speeches on anti-Communism, Natalie married him - following his divorce from Pamela Bowes-Lyon, a daughter of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne and cousin of the Queen Mother.
+One of the prominent members was Scottish Conservative MP Lord Malcolm Douglas-Hamilton; while in England in 1953 to give speeches on anti-Communism, Natalie married him - following his divorce from Pamela Bowes-Lyon, a granddaughter of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne and cousin of the Queen Mother.
 After his term in Parliament ended in 1954 the couple moved to America.
 Now Lady Malcolm Douglas-Hamilton, she continued to be active in anti-Communist organizations.
 She founded the moralizing "Committee to Unite America".
 She appeared on the conservative Manion Forum radio talk show to promote it.
 In the late 1970s she was on the board of the American Security Council Education Foundation, which attempted to sue CBS over perceived bias in reporting on national security issues under the fairness doctrine.

 A charitable organization she founded, the Friends of Haiti, was accused by some of being too close to the dictator François Duvalier.
 She was in fact an enthusiastic supporter of Duvalier, at least in his early years in power.